Elizabeth O'Farrell: Commemorations

 After her death, the Nurse Elizabeth O'Farrell Foundation was established in 1967 to help support nursing postgraduate studies.
 A memorial plaque was also unveiled in Holles Street Hospital where she trained as a midwife from 1920 to 1921.
 Every year, the hospital awards a student the 'Elizabeth O'Farrell' commemorative award, which is a silver medal awarded to a student midwife who exceeds academically in their final exams for qualification as a midwife.

 In 2003 another plaque was unveiled in City Quay park commemorating her.
 O'Farrell was born close by to this area.
 In 2012, what was originally the City Quay park, is now known as the Elizabeth O'Farrell Park on Sir John Rogersons Quay, Dublin.

 In 2016, RTÉ aired a television series giving insight into the Rising for its 100-year anniversary.
 The series, by RTÉ's Cláracha Gaeilge unit – called Réabhlóid (English: 'Revolution') – aired four episodes with the final one commemorating Nurse O'Farrell.
 Episode 4 – 'Famous and Invisible' tells the story of O'Farrell's role in the surrender and looks at how she was allegedly airbrushed out from the original image of the surrender.
-The episode looks at lesser known characters of 1916, including Elizabeth O'Farrell.
+The episode looks at lesser known characters of 1916, including O'Farrell.